pboivin/filament-peek/docs/upgrade-guide.md

-# Upgrading from v1
+# Upgrading from v1.x

+> If you see anything missing from this guide, please do not hesitate to [send me a pull request(https://github.com/pboivin/filament-peek/edit/2.x/docs/upgrade-guide.md)].
+Any help is appreciated!

-Not much has changed in Peek from v1 to v2.
+Not much has changed in Peek from v1 to v2, aside from basic Filament v3 and Livewire v3 compatibility.
 Here are the steps to follow when upgrading:

-### 1. Upgrade Filament
+#### 1. Upgrade Filament

 Make sure to follow the [Upgrade Guide from Filament](https://filamentphp.com/docs/3.x/panels/upgrade-guide).
-It's essential to get your app ready for Filament v3 (and Livewire v3) before upgrading the plugin.
+It's essential to get your app ready for Filament v3 and Livewire v3 before upgrading the plugin.

-### 2. Upgrade Peek
+#### 2. Upgrade Peek

 ```
 composer require pboivin/filament-peek:"^2.0"
 ```

-### 3. Register the plugin in your Panel
+#### 3. Register the plugin in your Panel

 In your `AdminPanelProvider`, register the `FilamentPeekPlugin` class: